William M. Gaugler: Career

-Upon his return to the United States, Gaugler obtained a faculty position in 1969 in the art history and archaeology department at San José State University where in 1979 he established the Fencing Masters Program of which he was director until his retirement.
+Upon his return to the United States, Gaugler obtained a faculty position in 1969 in the art history and archaeology department at San José State University where he pursued sculpture as well, in 1979 founding under the sponsorship of the university’s Army ROTC the Military Fencing Masters Program, of which he was director until his retirement.
 In 2008 the fencing master's program affiliated with Santa Clara Adult Education and continues to be the only program of its kind in the United States.

 Gaugler regularly corresponded with Aldo Nadi until the latter's death in 1965.
 Gaugler provided an introduction and afterward to Nadi's autobiography The Living Sword when it was published posthumously in 1995.

+From the late 1990s until 2006 he wrote a regular series of articles on fencing theory and history for Nick Evangelista’s Fencers Quarterly Magazine.